Post Processing for Mach3 (CrossFire)

 in the Linking menu of your CAM settings.

-'Heights' tab.
-Pierce and Cut Height Values will be set in the Post Processing
+Actual Pierce and Cut Height Values will be set in the Post Processing step below.
+However, Clearance Height, Retract Height, and Top Height

 By this point, you should already have a valid toolpath created in Fusion 360